 Control structures

-This chapter will discuss various operators used in conditional expressions, followed by control structures.
+This chapter shows operators used in conditional expressions, followed by control structures.

 Comparison operators